fclaerho/quarkwm/README.md

 That being said, it was a prototype of a minimalist coding style, and I'm still a minimalist.
 A few gadgets apart, this remains a usable skeleton project for anyone looking to start a new homebrew window manager for X11.
 I've refreshed the documentation syntax (which is now markdown) to make it more readable on github, its content is mostly unchanged.
-Unfortunately this repository only hold the last version (Quark3).
+Unfortunately this project was not handled by a RCS, thus the revision history is lost; this repository only hold the last version (Quark3).

 * * *

-30 sep.
-2007
+_30 sep.
+2007._

 Quark3 Overview
 ===============